itsnnaannii/Python-DarkPlus-IDLE-Theme-/README.md

 A dark theme made for the Python IDLE.

 -- HOW TO ADD TO PYTHON IDLE
+Using the Installer:
 Step 1.
+Open the installer.

+Step 2.
+That's it!

+Manual:
+Step 1.
 Press Windows Key + R

 Step 2.
 Type " %userprofile%/.idlerc "

 Step 3.
-Paste config-highlight.cfg into the folder.
+Paste config-highlight.cfg into the folder (or append the contents if you already have existing themes.)

 CONFIG MAIN IS OPTIONAL.